-Prime Minister Justin Trudeau, President of Inuit Tapiriit Kanatami Natan Obed, Cabinet ministers, and the elected Inuit leadership of Inuvialuit Regional Corporation, Nunavut Tunngavik Incorporated, Makivik Corporation, and Nunatsiavut Government gathered today for a meeting of the Inuit-Crown Partnership Committee.
-The Committee met to review progress and to advance work on shared priorities for its fourth year.
+Prime Minister Justin Trudeau, President Natan Obed of Inuit Tapiriit Kanatami, Cabinet ministers, and the elected Inuit leadership of Inuvialuit Regional Corporation, Nunavut Tunngavik Incorporated, Makivik Corporation, and Nunatsiavut Government gathered virtually today for a meeting of the Inuit-Crown Partnership Committee.
+The Committee met to review progress and to advance work on shared priorities for its fifth year.

-The Inuit-Crown Partnership Committee reflects a shared commitment to a renewed Inuit-Crown relationship and reconciliation based on recognition of rights, respect, cooperation, and partnership.
+The Inuit-Crown Partnership Committee reflects a shared commitment to a renewed Inuit-Crown relationship and reconciliation based on affirmation of rights, respect, cooperation, and partnership.

 - The Inuit-Crown Partnership Committee was created in February 2017.
-It is founded on the principle that an equal partnership between Inuit and the Crown is essential to reconciliation.
+It is founded on the principle that an equal partnership between Inuit and the Crown is essential to the reconciliation process.

-- The Committee is co-chaired by the Prime Minister and the President of Inuit Tapiriit Kanatami.
+- The Committee meets three times a year.
+Once a year it is co-chaired by the Prime Minister and the President of Inuit Tapiriit Kanatami.

-- The Committee includes as observers the presidents of the National Inuit Youth Council, Pauktuutit Inuit Women of Canada, and the Inuit Circumpolar Council Canada.
+- The Committee also includes as observers the presidents of Inuit Circumpolar Council Canada, the National Inuit Youth Council, and Pauktuutit Inuit Women of Canada.

 - The Inuit-Crown Partnership Committee priorities are: